 The evolution of Friendly's branding has changed alot over the past 2 years, and the road to where the App is today has not been a smooth ride to say the least.

 Friendly launched as an events based app focused on bringing users together through events hosted and created by it's users.
-The first logo was reflected through 3 shapes coming together, pink being females, blue males and purple base being friendly.
+The first logo was reflected through 3 shapes coming together, symbolising a group of friends.
 The second logo was just a clean up of the first version as we found it wasn't as versatile as it needed to be as it struggled when shrunk down in size or inverted over images or solid colour backgrounds.

 As Friendly deviated the business model headed more towards individuals making personal connections rather then group public events we also evolved the logo with the new idea being around two location pins reflecting users in different locations coming together into a chat conversation.